ybayle/awesome-deep-learning-music/README.md

 Because:
 1. Some articles have a comma in their title and the .bib of each article contains commas.
 2. [GitHub currently only displays csv and tsv files](https://help.github.com/articles/rendering-csv-and-tsv-data/).
-The built-in GitHub csv/tsv parser is handy because you can easily search in the file in your browser without downloading anything.
+The built-in GitHub csv/tsv parser is handy because you can easily take a glance at the file in your browser without downloading anything.

 > Why are preprint from arXiv included in the list?